ChainSafe/co-zkvms/README.md

 # Collaborative Private zkVMs

-Collection of tools for private proof delegate proving of arbitrary programs.
+Collection of tools for private delegated proving of arbitrary programs.

 ## [Co-Jolt](co-jolt)